-Fly for less
+1. Fly for less

-Avoid peak holiday times
+2. Avoid peak holiday times

-Compare flights as well as airlines
+3. Compare flights as well as airlines

-Find an inexpensive bed
+4. Find an inexpensive bed

 You’ll be surprised to know how many people from Tuscany are eager for a holiday in Tasmania.

-If your'e a bit more adventurous or love the outdoors, try backpacking, (no longer just for the young) or camping.
+If you’re a bit more adventurous or love the outdoors, try backpacking, (no longer just for the young) or camping.

-Go somewhere not so obvious
+7. Go somewhere, not so obvious

 Paris.
 New York.
 London.

 Of course, the great world cities will always be magnetic places, but there’s a whole world out there.
 How about Marseille?
-Portland.
-Manchester.
-Belo Horizonte.
-Naples.
+Portland?
+Manchester?
+Belo Horizonte?
+Naples?

-It’s quieter, it’s cheaper, and it’s often more ‘real’.
+It’s quieter, cheaper, and often more ‘authentic’.
 So long as you don’t tell too many people.

-Eat like a local
+9. Eat like a local

 Your greatest cost after accommodation will be food.
 Take the opportunity to sample the local cuisine – and cook when you can.
-It’s cheaper.

 If you have a smartphone, get a good, cheap mobile data plan.
 Check out the public transport, perhaps download the transport apps for the cities you’re travelling to.
-Oh, and a free wi-fi finder app is also worth getting.
+Oh, and a free wi-fi finder app also might be worth getting.